metablaster/WindowsFirewallRuleset/Readme/FAQ.md

 To minimize the chance of this error from appearing close down all management consoles and all software that is not essential to apply rules with scripts.

-Simple rule of thumb for applying rules with this project is the same as when you install drivers:
+Simple rule of thumb before applying rules is the same as when you install drivers:

 - reboot system
 - close down all programs